structurizr/onpremises/docs/docs/04-authentication.md

 #### Azure Active Directory

 Here are some basic instructions for integration with Azure Active Directory.
 In this example, the Structurizr on-premises installation was running at `http://localhost:7080`.
+See [SSO :: 500 Error after initial authentication](https://github.com/structurizr/onpremises/issues/8) if your SAML integration stops working after a short period of time.
+You may need to change the [max authentication age](#max-authentication-age).

 | Step | Description |
 | ---- | ----------- |